French civil service: Full commitment to professional activity

-A civil servant should devote his full professional activity to his appointed task.
-By exception, a civil servant may in addition to his regular activities write books; he may also accomplish certain tasks (teaching...) with the permission of his hierarchical supervisor.
+A civil servant should devote their full professional activity to their appointed task.
+By exception, a civil servant may in addition to their regular activities write books; they may also accomplish certain tasks (teaching...) with the permission of their hierarchical supervisor.

 Morality

 One cannot be a civil servant if one has been convicted of a crime incompatible with one's functions.

-In certain exceptional cases, certain aspects of the private life of a civil servant may be termed incompatible with his functions.
+In certain exceptional cases, certain aspects of the private life of a civil servant may be termed incompatible with their functions.
 For instance, it is inappropriate for a member of the police or the judiciary to live with a delinquent partner or a prostitute.
 Appreciation of what is appropriate or not is largely a matter of case law.

 Reserve

-A civil servant should not, by his actions and especially by his declarations, cause harm to institutions.
+A civil servant should not, by their actions and especially by their declarations, cause harm to institutions.

 Generally speaking, a civil servant should always refrain from enunciating personal opinions in a manner that can be construed as expressing the official opinion of the French government or a public institution.
 Obviously, this is more of a matter for the higher managerial positions.
 Agents operating abroad should be especially prudent.
 For instance, an ambassador should refrain from making any private comment on international issues.

 The academic freedom of university professors is a principle recognized (in theory) by the laws of the Republic, as defined by the Constitutional Council; furthermore, statute law declares about higher education that "teachers-researchers [university professors and lecturers], researchers and teachers are fully independent and enjoy full freedom of speech in the course of their research and teaching activities, provided they respect, following university traditions and the dispositions of this code, principles of tolerance and objectivity".

 Hierarchical obedience

-A civil servant must accomplish the orders given by his hierarchical supervisor, unless those orders are evidently illegal and contrary to public interest.
+A civil servant must accomplish the orders given by their hierarchical supervisor, unless those orders are evidently illegal and contrary to public interest.

 While the hierarchical authority is normally responsible for assigning civil servants to positions and evaluating their work, certain corps of civil servants follow specific rules regarding the management, evaluation and discipline of their members.
 For instance, professors and researchers are evaluated by elected committees of their peers.
 Furthermore, judges of the judiciary (magistrats du siège) as well as administrative magistrates cannot be removed from their position, even for a promotion, without their agreement.